ardevd/bobcatpy/README.md

 A Python library to interact with the Bobcat Helium miner diagnostics API.

-BobcatPy provides an alternative way to interact with the Bobcat diagnoser interface and includes some additional functionality for easy troubleshooting and maintenance.
+`bobcatpy` provides an alternative way to interact with the Bobcat diagnoser interface and includes some additional functionality for easy troubleshooting and maintenance.

 ## Installation